robbchar/corefx/Breaking-Change-Rules.md

 * Throwing a new exception.
 However, it is not breaking when:
   * The exception applies only to a new code-path which can only be involved by a call with new parameter values, or state (that couldn't hit by existing code targeting the previous version)
   * You throw a more derived exception than an existing exception.
 For example, `CultureInfo.GetCultureInfo(String)` used to throw `ArgumentException` in .NET Framework 3.5.
 In .NET Framework 4.0, this was changed to throw `CultureNotFoundException` which derives from `ArgumentException`, and therefore is an acceptable change.
-  * You are currently throwing `NotSupportedException`, `NotImplementedException` or an exception that is considered unrecoverable.
+  * You are currently throwing `NotSupportedException`, `NotImplementedException`, 'NullReferenceException' or an exception that is considered unrecoverable.
 Unrecoverable exceptions should not be getting caught and will be dealt with on a broad level or by a high-level catch-all handler.
 Therefore, users are not expected to have code that catches these explicit exceptions.
 The list of unrecoverable exceptions are:
      * `StackOverflowException`
      * `SEHException`
      * `ExecutionEngineException`